-For manufactured housing property eligibility requirements, see B2-3-02, Special Property Eligibility and Underwriting Considerations: Factory-Built Housing.
+For manufactured housing property eligibility requirements, including special appraisal requirements for MH Advantage properties, see B2-3-02, Special Property Eligibility and Underwriting Considerations: Factory-Built Housing.
 For manufactured housing mortgage eligibility and underwriting requirements, see B5-2, Manufactured Housing.

 The valuation principles for appraising manufactured homes are essentially the same as for other types of residential property.
 However, not all appraisers are knowledgeable and experienced about the unique construction process, as well as the manufacturers’ and federal, state, and local requirements for both construction and installation.